daveid77/friend-finder/README.md

 ## Misc Notes

+* HTML5 validation of survey form elements, with event.preventDefault() not invoked until after validation complete (or it would have prevented HTML5 validation).
-* Pushes to Github repo autodeploy to Heroku (sweet).
+* Github repo pushes autodeploy to Heroku.

 ## Shortcomings

-* No validation of photo link.
+* Didn't complete fully functioning app through the line until 10/29, a day and a half past deadline.

 ## Author